Flexbox Basics

 Conclusion

-In this section we learned about the CSS Flexbox layout model.
+In this section, we learned about the CSS Flexbox layout model.
 I first detailed the CSS properties that are available to create a Flex layout.
 I provided an example using basic boxes.
 Then I created a two-column example and a mixed column example, both of which are responsive to mobile views.
 These may also be adapted to create more complex layouts.

-such as the <article>, <section>, <main>, elements.
+such as the <article>, <section>, and <main> elements.

 This is because, by definition, these elements are container elements.